-The PREP Guidelines will become effective 60 days after the date of publication in the Federal Register.
+The 2016.1 PREP Guidelines are effective on October 1st of 2018.
 The PREP Guidelines follow the calendar year (January 1-December 31).

 1.4 Definitions

 The definitions in this document are intended only to provide information within the context of the PREP Guidelines.
 Where the language in any of these definitions differs from language contained within any applicable statutes and regulations, the definitions in the statutes and regulations take precedence.